 How to Attract and Hire the Right Employees

-- Employees who "fit" nurture relationships with customers and clients
+- Nurture relationships with customers and clients.

 The Work Environment